elysiajs/documentation/docs/integrations/astro.md

 # Integration with Astro

-With [Astro Endpoint](https://docs.astro.build/en/core-concepts/endpoints/), we can run Elysia on Nextjs route.
+With [Astro Endpoint](https://docs.astro.build/en/core-concepts/endpoints/), we can run Elysia on Astro directly.

 1. Set **output** to **server** in **astro.config.mjs**
 ```javascript